-In accordance to our mission of promoting and empowering individuals to live, learn, and work as citizens in the community, the agency opens a Smart Room at the Achievement Center.
+2017 Ohio becomes one of the first states in the nation to receive federal approval to add technology to its Home and Community-based waivers.
+In 2017, Ohio Governor John Kasich signs the Technology First Executive Order, which makes Ohio the first state in the country to emphasize expanding access to technology for people with developmental disabilities.
+2019 In accordance to our mission of promoting and empowering individuals to live, learn, and work and socialize as citizens in the community, the agency opens a Smart Home at the Achievement Center.
 The Smart Home is a mockup "home" and functions as an education and visitors center.
-It demonstrates a variety of technologies that can be used to help a person be more independent in their home.
-In addition to a Remote Monitoring System, the Smart Home features many other technologies including smart home devices, remote-controlled doors, and more.
+It demonstrates a variety of technologies that can be used to help a person be more independent in their home, and features many technologies including smart home devices, remotecontrolled doors, a Remote Monitoring System, and more.